glennhenry/Zombie-Pandemic-Recreated/README.md

+NOTE: This project is discontinued and the repo is no longer maintained.
+Feel free to continue or port the project.

+Game is barely done, only homepage, simple map traversal, and mostly drafting plans at `docs`.

 # Zombie Pandemic Recreated

 Zombie Pandemic is a browser-based (PBBG) zombie survival MMORPG made by Pixel Pandemic (2009-2015) [(fb page)](https://www.facebook.com/zombiepandemicgame).
 The game features a survivor exploring the abandoned urban with the endgoal of escaping the city.